Dual nationality

 Tolerance of dual nationality

 Tolerance of dual nationality was inconceivable in most states of the world until the middle of the 20th century.
-By then, degenderization (elimination of sexual distinctions) in nationality standards had generally undermined the older principle of single nationality for internationally married couples and their offspring.
-Today, nationality -- while defined and regulated by sovereign states -- is almost universally regarded as a personal rather than collective family status.
+By then, degenderization -- the elimination of sexual distinctions -- in nationality standards had generally undermined the older principle of single nationality for internationally married couples and their offspring.
+Today, nationality -- while defined and regulated differently among sovereign states -- is almost universally regarded as a personal rather than collective family status.

 During the last half of the 20th century, more states began to realize that they were unable to prevent dual nationality without trampling on personal rights.
 Between a rock and a hard place, states began to see that their fears of dual nationality stemmed more from nationalist paranoia than legal realities.

-More commentators have concluded that dual nationality was not only harmless to a state's political integrity, but was generally beneficial for mixed-national families, which in turn were generally beneficial to the state.
-True, dual nationals are likely to encounter some positive and negative conflicts in the laws of their countries of nationality in the course of their lives.
+More commentators have concluded that dual nationality is not only harmless to a state's political integrity, but is generally beneficial for mixed-national families, which in turn are generally beneficial to the state.
+True, dual nationals are likely to encounter some conflicts between the laws of their countries of nationality in the course of their lives.
 But most such conflicts -- involving international private law -- are generally addressable by laws of laws and treaties that determine matters like applicable law, jurisdiction, and venue in cases of conflict.

 Expatriating acts